 - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures the school or college may put in place to protect them; and

 - understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.

 What to do now?

-So, these are a few of the headline changes to / revisions within KCSIE 2020.
-All the new revisions will of course feature throughout the existing SSS Learning suite of courses but to enable staff update training we have also released a separate short KCSIE 2020 course covering all the key changes.
-Now available, this can be issued in the usual way to ensure all staff are informed of the key revisions.
-In addition to tracking each individual’s access to the course I’d also recommend, as detailed previously, using our document tracker facility to reissue Part 1, Annexe A and any of your updated bespoke policies.
-That way you can track access, be assured that the annual CPD requirement is met and best practice maintained.
+So, these are a few of the headline changes to / revisions within KCSIE 2021.
+All the KCSIE revisions are embedded throughout the existing SSS learning suite of courses.
+To enable KCSIE INSET we have also released two courses, one to support leadership and management and one to support staff, covering all the key changes.
+This can be issued in the usual way to ensure all staff are informed of the key revisions.
+In addition to tracking each individual’s access to the course I’d also recommend, as detailed previously, using our document tracker facility to reissue the relevant sections of KCSIE and any of your updated bespoke policies.
+This will enable you to track access and be assured that the annual CPD requirement is met and best practice maintained.

 - - SE definitions and indicators are detailed in KCSIE, Annex B. ↵

 - - Note: the inspection handbook has been updated with guidance on how inspectors will examine procedures, protocols and practice during inspections. ↵

 - - Please also refer to Working together to safeguard children- chapter 2. ↵

 - - Details on this process can be accessed at https://www.gov.uk/search/all?keywords=referral+to+TRA&order=relevance. ↵

 - - We also fully cover all aspects of the requirements of Part five as part of our Sexual violence and abuse between peers course. ↵